 Solutions for serverless computing free developers from many routine management procedures and reduce operating costs.
 The spectrum of serverless solutions is growing.
 That’s why FaaS (function as a service, or fPaaS), AWS Lambda and Azure Functions exist, and are used to great effect.
 The possibilities of serverless computing contribute to everything from the transition of flexible IT companies to public clouds.

-If you’re thinking about shifting your project from monolith to serverless architecture or you’ve just set up your business and are deciding on the best architectural solution for your project, please do get in touch as we know how to make legacy code shine bright.
+If you’re thinking about shifting your project from monolith to serverless architecture or you’ve just set up your business and are deciding on the best architectural solution for your project, feel free to approach the K&C team as we know how to make legacy code shine bright.